ANSSI-FR/MLA/CRYPTO.md

 In addition to the review, `rust-hpke` is mainly based on `RustCrypto`, avoiding the need for additional newer dependencies.

-The MLKEM implementation used is the one of `RustCrypto`, as MLA already depends on this project and the code quality / auditability is, in the author understanding, rather good.
+The MLKEM implementation used is the one of `RustCrypto`, as MLA already depends on this project and the code quality and auditability are, in the author understanding, rather good.

 ### AES-GCM re-implementation